-Social Media.
-Storytelling is the heart and soul of social media.
+Storytelling is the heart and soul of social media marketing.
 People want social media posts to feel personal, even if the post is from a company profile.
-Stories have the ability to give a human elements and personality to even the most corporate social media profiles.
+Stories have the ability to give a human element and personality to even the most corporate social media profiles.
 Instead of only sharing links to your latest blog articles and occasionally alerting your audience when you have a great deal, develop opportunities to share stories with your social media audience.
 To keep it simple, you can simply highlight customer experiences with your brand, or share the story of your company’s beginning.

 If you need help telling your company’s story, contact Astute now!